Fabric Hangars Help Offset Rising Costs of Fuel and Labor

 An IATA survey reports that airlines felt the squeeze in Q2 2018.
 Operating costs are rising across the board, but jet fuel prices have risen an average of 36% over a year ago.
 Airfares, on the other hand, have been on the decline since 2014.
 Low fuel prices following the recession, industry consolidations and highly competitive low-fare airlines set the stage for lower airfares which only now are starting to creep up to accommodate the rise in passenger carrying costs.

 The good news is that passenger volumes are healthy and rising.
 Cargo carriers also expect to see healthy growth in the near future.
-While the industry overall remains optimistic, the recent strain of rising jet fuel and other costs, as well as meeting investor expectations, mean there is a renewed focus on controlling costs to help deliver expected profit margins.
+While the industry overall remains optimistic, the recent strain of rising jet fuel and other costs (financial and environmental), as well as meeting investor expectations, mean there is a renewed focus on controlling costs to help deliver expected profit margins.

 With cost per available seat mile (CASM) rising, most major airlines have expressed plans to cut expenditures over the next few years.
 Both Delta and American have targeted a billion dollars in savings through cost reductions and controlled growth.
 To decrease CASM, Airlines are adding more seats or using larger aircraft on busy routes, but these actions are only a small part of the plan to increase efficiency in the airline industry.
 With both fuel and labor costs rising, airlines must look throughout their operations to boost the productivity of their fleets and employees.
 Finding ways to speed up aircraft turnaround time and provide quickly accessible service locations at smaller airports are one way airlines can increase operational efficiency and lower operating expenses.